qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 It will panic with `RefCell already borrowed` error.

-**`RefCell` cannot fix contagious borrow issue**. `RefCell` still follows mutable borrow exclusiveness rule, just checked at runtime, not compile time.
+`RefCell` still follows mutable borrow exclusiveness rule, just checked at runtime, not compile time.
 Borrowing one fields inside `RefCell` still borrows the whole `RefCell`.

+**Wrapping parent in `RefCell` cannot fix contagious borrow, but putting individual children into `RefCell` can work, as it makes borrow more fine-grained**.

 See also: [Dynamic borrow checking causes unexpected crashes after refactorings](https://loglog.games/blog/leaving-rust-gamedev/#dynamic-borrow-checking-causes-unexpected-crashes-after-refactorings)